byemaxx/BlastGUI/README.md

 ## How to use BlastGUI
 When you use it for the first time, build the database first with [Build database] button.
 ![Build database interface](picture/mkdbface.png)
-+ 1. Click select file button to select FASTA file
++ Click select file button to select FASTA file
-- 2. Select database type
+- Select database type
-+ 3. Enter the name of the database (no Spaces)
++ Enter the name of the database (no Spaces)
-- 4. Click Build database button to start database building
+- Click Build database button to start database building
-+ 5.After the database construction is completed, please restart this program to refresh the database list
++ After the database construction is completed, please restart this program to refresh the database list

 ## Results Files: BlastGUI Directory
 1. **tmp.txt** is the filtered sequence text.